ktsopanakis/chaos/README.md

 ```
 is an example

+in order ot use the $log without issues one has to blackbox angular.js in chrome, then you can see the correct lines that are being edited

 Also the project at the moment has no use for vagrant

 only one client can be active at one time, but multiple clients can be created